Rumija

 Rumija (Румија; Rumi) is a mountain in southern Montenegro, situated between the Adriatic and Lake Skadar.
 The highest point is Rumija, which is 1594 m high.
 Rumija rises above the town of Bar, and is a natural Dinaric barrier, separating the Adriatic from the Skadar basin.
 It is the southernmost mountain of Montenegro, and with prominence of 1500 m, one of the most prominent.

-The Rumija Mountain is a site of great religious significance.
+Mount Rumija is a site of great religious significance.
 The Cross of Jovan Vladimir is carried every year during August on the Feast of Pentecost from the village of Velji Mikulići to the summit of Rumija.
 Traditionally, in addition to Orthodox Christians of the Bar area, Catholics and Muslims also take part in the procession and ascent to the summit of Rumija.
 The pilgrimage has symbolised cooperation among the religions and ethnic groups within the country, even during difficult moments.

 Church controversy

 On 18 June 2005, a small prefabricated metal church was placed by a helicopter atop the summit of Mount Rumija by the 172nd Airborne Brigade of the Serbian and Montenegrin Army of Podgorica at the request of the Council Church of Podgorica, a dependent of the Orthodox Serb Metropolitan of Montenegro.
 The metal building is known as the Orthodox Church of the Holy Trinity.
 The symbolic action aimed at demonstrating the dominance of the Serbian Orthodox Church (SOC) over other religions and to reaffirm the Serbian character of Montenegro, the event also revealed the close links between Metropolitan Amfilohije and the army.
 The SOC stated that a former Orthodox church existed in that location until 1571, which was destroyed by the Ottomans.
 The SOC is against removal of the church.
 In letters addressed to politicians, Amfilohije stated to Milo Đukanović that any removal would be an act of vandalism and Patriarch Pavle asked Svetozar Marović "not to destroy the church that the Turks destroyed in 1571".

 The installation of the church caused controversy, as construction of the church was not approved by Montenegrin authorities and the act generated anger from people that viewed Rumija as a symbol of religious harmony.
-The use of the Air Force helicopter was perceived by some people in Montenegro as a provocation in the wake of 2006 Montenegrin independence referendum.
+The use of the Air Force helicopter was perceived by some people in Montenegro as a provocation in view of the anticipated 2006 Montenegrin independence referendum.
 Minority communities stated that Mt Rumija was for all religious and ethnic groups in the country.
 Montenegrin pro-independence organisations like the newly created Montenegrin Orthodox Church (MOC) and like-minded political parties interpreted the action as a threat toward the pursuit of independence and as the SOC designating ownership over locations in the country.
-So-called the Doclean Academy of Sciences and Arts issued an announcement that accused Amfilohije of appropriating the location as a Serbian site and criticised the action as "vandalistic" and "clerico-fascist".
+The Doclean Academy of Sciences and Arts issued an announcement that accused Amfilohije of appropriating the location as a Serbian site and criticized the action as "vandalistic" and "clerico-fascist".